 What happens if I take on a volunteering assignment and find that work commitments prevent me from completing the project?

 We understand that work commitments take precedence over voluntary activities.
-Your Project Manager will try to find an alternative volunteer to take on the activity – although we appreciate having as much notice and help in making a successful handover as possible.
+Your Regional Manager will try to find an alternative volunteer to take on the activity – although we appreciate having as much notice and help in making a successful handover as possible.

 What if when I visit the charity I find that the consultancy project is different from the original brief?

 We make every effort to prepare a brief which accurately reflects the nature of the project, but it is not unusual for consultancy requirements to undergo some change.
 Our client organisations tend to be small and subject to considerable change, which can affect project work.
-If the project has changed substantially and is no longer a good match for you, please discuss this with the Project Manager who will revisit the client to review the position.
-If there are other changes – for example changes in the charity’s situation or structure which affect the project, again, our Project Manager should be able to advise.
+If the project has changed substantially and is no longer a good match for you, please discuss this with the Regional Manager who will revisit the client to review the position.
+If there are other changes – for example changes in the charity’s situation or structure which affect the project, again, our Regional Managers should be able to advise.

 What feedback is there after the project is finished?

 We use our Journey to Excellence framework to collect feedback from both client and volunteer after each consultancy project, and again 9 -12 months after project completion.
 Our experience is that client organisations provide feedback direct to the volunteer as well as through the Trust, and examples of this are on our website.
-We are pleased to share feedback from client organisations with their permission and from our own Project Managers.
+We are pleased to share feedback from client organisations with their permission and from our own Regional Managers.

 Can I be reimbursed for out-of-pocket expenses?

 Out-of-pocket expenses are the responsibility of the client organisation, not the Trust, and should be discussed at the start of a consultancy project or mentoring assignment.
 We make every effort to keep expenses to a minimum, but ask volunteers to make it clear to our clients that they are expected to cover volunteers’ expenses.

 Can I recommend a friend or colleague as a Trust volunteer?